hmchen47/DataScience/ML/ML-Stanford/15-Detection.md

       + Monitoring machines in a data center
   + Supervised learning
     + Large number of positive and negative examples
-    + Enough positive examples for algorithm= to get a sense of what positive examples are like
+    + Enough positive examples for algorithm to get a sense of what positive examples are like
     + Future positive examples likely to be similar to ones in training set
     + Examples
       + Email spam classification